groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/advanced-usage/render-document-with-comments/_index.md

 var response = apiInstance.CreateView(new CreateViewRequest(viewOptions));
 ```

+**When to Use This**: PDF comment rendering is essential for legal documents, contracts, and any PDF where reviewer feedback has been captured through annotation tools.

-## Step 5: Rendering Comments in Presentations
+## Step 4: Rendering Comments in Presentations

-For presentation files that contain comments or feedback:
+Presentation files often contain valuable feedback from stakeholders.
+Here's how to preserve that feedback during rendering:

 ```csharp
 var viewOptions = new ViewOptions